spencer536/A-BOT-2025/README.md

 All other code (not involving Bluetooth), is in association with a Joystick and motors (which already have many resources online).

+P.S.
+The CONFIG Files are for testing purposes.
+Specifically, the 'CONFIG_buttontester' files sends the signal of a single button to the HC06.